Fast facts

 The bottom line

 More than a quarter of a million Canadians are bank employees.
-Banks and their subsidiaries contribute significantly to job creation and to Canada’s labour market and many of the banks’ human resources policies and practices are at the leading edge.
+Banks and their subsidiaries contribute significantly to job creation and to Canada’s labour market and banks are leaders in creating representative workforces.

 Employment trends

-Technology, competition and globalization continue to be major drivers of jobs in the banking industry.
+Technology, competition and globalization continue to be major drivers of jobs in the banking sector.
 New technologies have resulted in the replacement of many routine transaction-based jobs with knowledge-intensive positions.
 These new jobs focus on building in-depth, value-added customer relationships.
 In keeping with this trend, banks are recruiting employees with higher education or skill levels.
 Existing employees are given opportunities to upgrade their skills through ongoing training and education.
-Recent growth areas have included corporate governance, and business management and product development.

 Both the quality and the number of jobs are consistently high in the banking industry.
-Full-time jobs reached 87.5%, the highest it has been in the past 20 years.
+Full-time jobs reached close to 90%, the highest it has been in the past 20 years.

 Payroll taxes and employee benefits

-Banks and their subsidiaries paid an estimated $30 billion in salaries and benefits in Canada in 2019.1 And Canada’s six largest banks paid about $1.46 billion in payroll taxes for 2019, including Employment Insurance, CPP and QPP premiums, and Employer Health Tax (where applicable).
+Banks and their subsidiaries paid an estimated $35 billion in salaries and benefits in Canada in 2023.1 And Canada’s six largest banks paid close to $1.8 billion in payroll taxes for 2023, including Employment Insurance, CPP and QPP premiums, and Employer Health Tax (where applicable).
 Banks also offer comprehensive benefit programs and pension plans to all employees who qualify, including those who work part-time.
 A wide range of support services is available to all employees, including employee assistance programs, career counselling, flexible work options, other assistance for balancing employees’ evolving work/life obligations and training programs.

 Training and development